Why might I want relationship counselling?

 Training, qualifications & experience

 Dr. Sara Riley is relationship psychodynamic psychotherapist and a practising NHS GP with 15 years experience.
-She is also a ADR qualified Family Mediator and works as a consultant to Irwin Mitchell Solicitors London.
+She is also a ADR qualified Family Mediator and works as a consultant supporting couples in conflict to family lawyers Turner Nicholson Solicitors London.

 She trained at St Thomas’s Hospital Medical School and at the Tavistock Institute in London.